rome/tools/website/src/blog/posts/2022-04-04_rome_formatter_release.md

 You can try out our formatter by installing our [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=rome.rome).
 We also have a CLI in an early alpha state that you can download [from our releases page](https://github.com/rome/tools/releases).

 Why use our new formatter?
 Let’s start with performance.
 Our formatter is extremely fast.
-It uses our brand new Rust codebase to parse and format faster than the competition.
+It uses our brand-new Rust codebase to parse and format faster than the competition.
 This is extremely important for a few reasons.
 For one, it’s very common for developers to have a git hook or continuous integration workflow that verifies that their repository is correctly formatted.
 For existing JavaScript formatters such as Prettier, this can take over 30 seconds on a top computer!

+With a Docker container on a continuous integration workflow, this can be even longer.
+Nobody likes waiting for CI to finish.
+It disrupts your flow, wasting time and energy, not to mention running up your AWS or GCP bill.

 As a quick example of our performance, we decided to compare our formatter to Prettier, a popular JavaScript formatter by formatting some large open source projects on an M1 Macbook Air with 8GB of RAM [^1].